justjam2013/homebridge-virtual-accessories/README.md

 ```
 npm install -g homebridge-virtual-accessories
 ```
 **Note:** Virtual Accessories For Homebridge has dependencies on platform native libraries, which get compiled for that particular platform at installation time.
 Therefore you will need to make sure that the platform you are installing this plugin on has the necessary build tools available.
 The official Homebridge Docker image provides all the necessary tools out of the box.
-If you are choosing to install on other platforms, I will assume that you have the necessary technical skills to do the required installs.
-I neither have the bandwidth nor the hardware to support every single platform that Homebridge runs on, but I will try my best to help get the plugin working for you.
+If you are choosing to install on other platforms, you will require the necessary technical skills to do the required installs.
+I neither have the bandwidth nor the hardware to support every single platform that Homebridge runs on, but I will try my best to help you get the plugin working.
 Below are platform specific installation notes, which I will try to update as users of this plugin report issues:

 #### MacOS
 If you are installing Virtual Accessories For Homebridge in a Homebridge instance running on macOS, you will need to ensure that Xcode or the Xcode Command Line Tools are installed.
 To install Xcode or the Xcode Command Line Tools, use the following command: